 |

-Netflix provides entertainment services with paid memberships in various countries engaging in TV series, films and games across a variety of genres and languages.
-Members can play, pause and resume to watch as much as they want, anytime, anywhere, and can change their plans at any time.
-Co. provides a variety of streaming membership plans, the price of which varies by country and the features of the plan.
-Co.'s membership growth exhibits a seasonal pattern that reflects variations when consumers buy internet-connected screens and when they tend to increase their viewing.
+Netflix, Inc. is a provider of entertainment services.
+Co. acquires, licenses and produces content, including original programming.
+Co. provides paid memberships in approximately 190 countries offering television (TV) series, films and games across a wide variety of genres and languages.
+Its members can play, pause and resume watching as much as they want, anytime, anywhere, and can change their plans at any time.
+Co. offers members the ability to receive streaming content through a host of Internet-connected devices, including TVs, digital video players, TV set-top boxes and mobile devices.
 According to our Netflix stock split history records, Netflix has had 2 splits. | |

 |